Pelvic inflammatory disease (PID)

-Your doctor will often have you start taking antibiotics while waiting for your test results.
+Your provider will often have you start taking antibiotics while waiting for your test results.

-- Your health care provider will give you a shot containing an antibiotic.
+- Your provider will give you a shot containing an antibiotic.

 - You will be sent home with antibiotic pills to take for up to 2 weeks.

-- You will need to follow-up closely with your health care provider.
+- You will need to follow-up closely with your provider.

 - You may need to stay in the hospital.

 - You may be given antibiotics through a vein (IV).

 - Later, you may be given antibiotic pills to take by mouth.